This guide will help you save money, time and confusion.

 If you will be making a local train journey anywhere in France or making most journeys by regional TER trains, the answer is yes.

-Although if you will travelling on a non-high speed route shared by TER train services AND express train services; then tickets booked last minute at the station for those TGV InOui or Intercités services tend to be less than €5 more expensive.
+Although if you will travelling on a non-high speed route shared by TER train services AND express train services; then tickets booked last minute at the station for those TGV InOui or Intercités services can still be a few euros cheaper.

 So if you won't be travelling particularly long distances on a non-high speed route, keeping your plans flexible and booking tickets at the station, for whatever type of train service will be next to depart, can be a good option.